FredTheBarber/EditingPublic/style guide.md

 It looks sloppy and bad.
 Either you should turn these into two separate, indepenent clauses (and in fact, they already are; you can just use a period there and capitalize the "but" on the next line and call it a day), or you should add trailing and leading ellipses, like mentioned in the previous section.

-## Hyphens, en-dashes and em-dashes
+## Hyphens, En-dashes and Em-dashes

 Don't use multiple successive hyphens or en-dashes to indicate cut off-speech or asides.
 The English punctuation to use in these situations is the em-dash, Unicode codepoint U+2014, which can be typed with alt+0151 or copied from the "Character Map" application.
 When properly encoded, the em-dash should be useable in your VN engine, even if it uses Shift-JIS encoding.